-"Momma, momma"-"Not now, I'm on the phone."
+"Momma, momma"-"Not now I'm on the phone."
 "Honey,"-"Not now, I'm tired."

-"Excuse me,"-"Not now, I'm busy."
+"Excuse me,"-"Not now I'm busy."

-And then, when we realize Who is speaking

-to us-sometimes are we afraid to speak the truth.
+And then, when we realize Who is speaking to ussometimes are we afraid to speak the truth.
 Samuel was afraid to tell Eli what God had spoken to him.

 The truth can be hard to get out sometimes.
-Samuel had to tell Eli his house was 'goin' down.' (†1 Samuel 3:11-14)
+Samuel had to tell Eli his house was 'goin' down'. (†1 Samuel 3:11-14)

-We may be called to tell someone why we have so many kids.
-We may be called to tell someone keeping the Sabbath holy is one of the Big Ten.
+We may be called to tell someone why we don't use contraception.
+We may be called to tell someone missing Sunday Mass is a mortal sin.
 And I don't know about you, but sometimes when called upon, I whisper, "Really God?
 Now?
 Here?
 This?
 Me?"

 How many times has our fear stopped us?
-We are afraid something will be too hard, take too much time, involve too much of a sacrifice, make us look like some crazy
+We are afraid something will be too hard, take too much time, involve too much of a sacrifice, make us look like some crazy Catholic fanatic.

-Christian fanatic.

-And in those times when we do listen, when we do recognize the voice of God, or see the hand of God in pain, suffering, tears, and trials; do we respond like Eli?
-"And he said, 'It is the LORD; let him do what seems good to him.'"
-Or do we moan and wail, mentally rending our clothes Old Testament style and spiritually pouring ashes on our head?
+And in those times when we do listen, when we do recognize the voice of God, or see the hand of God in pain, suffering, tears and trials; do we respond like Eli, "And he said, "It is the LORD; let him do what seems good to him."
+Or do we moan and wail, mentally rending our clothes Old Testament style and spiritually pouring ashes on our head.